peraro/flint-finiteflow-dep/README.md

 Installation
 ------------

-This version of Flint uses the CMake build system.
-It can be installed with the following command
+This version of Flint uses the CMake build system, and it also depends on the GMP library.
+Both dependencies are often preinstalled or can be easily installed using popular package managers on UNIX-like systems (including Homebrew for MAC OSX).

+This library can be installed with the following commands

 ```
+cmake -DCMAKE_PREFIX_PATH=/gmp/installation/path/prefix \
+      -DCMAKE_INSTALL_PREFIX=/installation/path/prefix
-cmake -DCMAKE_INSTALL_PREFIX=/installation/path/prefix && make install
+make install
 ```

-where the `-DCMAKE_INSTALL_PREFIX` option can be omitted for installation in a default path.
+where the `-DCMAKE_INSTALL_PREFIX` option can be omitted for installation in a default path, and the `-DCMAKE_PREFIX_PATH` is only needed if GMP is not installed in a default path.